-Here at Healthie, we recommend that dietitians look into liability insurance options prior to working with clients.
+Here at Healthie, we recommend that dietitians look into professional liability insurance options prior to working with clients.
 The good news, is that the process is fairly straightforward, and it does not take long to get covered.
 Furthermore, having liability insurance is a requirement if you’re hoping to become in-network with insurance companies.

 When selecting an insurance provider, there are several factors to consider, including the: